guisgrande/second-project-ci/README.md

 - [Figma](https://figma.com/) - Used to creat the wireframes.
 - [Google Fonts](https://fonts.google.com/) - Used for font selection.
 - [Coolors](https://coolors.co/) - Used to choice of colors and for the palette used in the README.
+- [Ludichart](https://www.lucidchart.com/) - Used to create the flowchart.
 - [Favicon.io](https://favicon.io/) - Used to implement the favicon on the website.
 - [WAVE](https://wave.webaim.org/) - Used to acecessibility test.
 - Lighthouse (Chrome Devtools) - Used to performance test.